Combinatorial optimization and reasoning with graph neural networks: Limitations and Research Directions

+\paragraph{Other limitations of GNNs} Besides understanding generalization and expressivity in the context of combinatorial optimization, there exist other GNNs issues that might also hinder their success in the realm of CO.
+For example, GNNs' node features, under specific assumptions, become indistinguishable, a phenomenon referred to as \emph{over-smoothing}~\citep{Li2018}.
+Moreover, for GNNs, the \emph{bottleneck problem} refers to the observation that large neighborhoods cannot be accurately represented~\citep{Alon2020}.
+These problems prevent both methods from capturing global or long-range information, important for a number of CO problems, e.g., shortest-path applications.
+While there are some empirical studies~\citep{Dwivedi2020,You+2020b} investigating how different architectural design choices, e.g., skip connections or layer norm, circumvent the above mentioned problems, a theoretical understanding is still lacking.

-\paragraph{Approximative and computational power} As explained in \cref{sec:primal}, GNNs are often designed as (part of) a direct heuristic for CO tasks.
-Therefore, it is natural to ask what is the best \emph{approximation ratio} achievable on various problems.
-By transferring results from distributed local algorithms~\cite{Suo+2013},~\citeauthor{Sato2019}~\cite{Sato2019} showed that the best approximation ratio achievable by a large class of GNNs on the minimum vertex cover problem is 2, which is suboptimal \cite{karakostas2005better}.
+\paragraph{Approximation and computational power} As explained in \cref{sec:primal}, GNNs are often designed as (part of) a direct heuristic for CO tasks.
+Therefore, it is natural to ask what is the best {approximation ratio} achievable on various problems.
+By transferring results from distributed local algorithms~\citep{Suo+2013},~\citet{Sato2019} show that the best approximation ratio achievable by a large class of GNNs on the minimum vertex cover problem is 2, which is suboptimal \citep{karakostas2005better}.
 They also show analogous suboptimality results regarding the minimum dominated set problem and the maximum matching problem.
-Regarding computability,~\citeauthor{Loukas2020}~\cite{Loukas2020} proves that some GNNs can be too small to compute some properties of graphs, such as finding their diameter or a minimum spanning tree, and give minimum depth and width requirements for such tasks.
+Regarding computability,~\citet{Loukas2020} proves that some GNNs can be too small to compute some properties of graphs, such as finding their diameter or a minimum spanning tree and give minimum depth and width requirements for such tasks.

-\paragraph{Large inference cost} In some applications of machine learning for CO, inference might be repeated thousands of times with minimization of the \emph{wall-clock time} being a core objective.
-A typical example is repeated decision making within a CO solver.
-In this common scenario, taking worse decisions fast might lead to better overall solving times than good decisions slowly.
-The low-degree polynomial complexity of GNN inference might be insufficient to be competitive against simpler models in this setting.
-Recent work \cite{Gupta2020} suggested a hybrid approach in one of these scenarios by running a full-fledged GNN once, and using a suitably trained MLP to continue taking decisions from the embedding computed by the GNN with additional features.
+\paragraph{Large inference cost} In some machine learning applications for CO, the inference might be repeated thousands of times.
+If inference is time-consuming, the overall wall-clock time of a solver or heuristic may not be reduced, even if the total number of iterations is smaller.
+A typical example is repeated decision making within a CO solver, e.g., branching or bounding.
+In this common scenario, making worse decisions fast might lead to better overall solving times than good decisions slowly.
+The low-degree polynomial complexity of GNN inference might be insufficient to be competitive against simpler models in this setting. \citet{Gupta2020} suggests a hybrid approach in one of these scenarios by running a full-fledged GNN once and using a suitably trained MLP to continue making decisions using the embedding computed by the GNN with additional features.